ssumanss/operation-research-bak/docs/cauchy-integral-formula.md

 # Cauchy Integral Formula

+## Statement

-!!! note "Cauchy Integral Formula"
+!!! success "Cauchy Integral Formula"
     Let $f$ is analytic inside and on a positively oriented contour $\gamma$ and a is inside $\gamma$, then
     $$f(a) = \frac{1}{2\pi i} \oint_\gamma \dfrac{f(z)}{z-a}$$